top of page

 The 4 types of coffee beans are characteristically different in many ways and have different taste profiles.

 Robusta's taste profile is often described as harsh, earthly, dark chocolaty and, sometimes, with caramel flavour after roasting.
-It has more bitterness but is the least acidic, which is why it does not have any fruity notes.
+It has more bitterness and is the least acidic, which is why it does not have any fruity notes.

 Taste profile of Liberica is pretty close to Robusta with earthly, smoky, woody or nutty flavours.
 It is more balanced with less bitterness than Robusta and less acidity than Arabica.